 My last straw was OCA, an Argentinian e-commerce company that manages and tracks mail.
 Advised to go to their office on Viamonte Street in Central Buenos Aires where they would issue the SUBE, I arrived to discover OCA no longer issues the cards.
 In turn, they referred me to a kiosk in front of Galerias Pacifico, a fancy shopping mall.
 I decided to try this one last place before giving it up.

 I walked up to the kiosk vendor, apologized for my poor Spanish, and asked for a SUBE card.
-He pulled one out, told me it would cost 25 ARS ($3), and asked how much I wanted to charge it for.
+He pulled one out, told me it would cost 25 Argentine Pesos (ARS), about $3, and asked how much I wanted to charge it for.
 Shocked, I handed him 100 ARS ($12).
 He activated the card and handed it to me.
 YEAH, it was my lucky day, PLUS he smiled and said “no problema” about the malo Español!!
 I practically skipped down the street feeling satisfied.
 Now, there was no excuse for not riding the subway and buses….

 The subway lines in Buenos Aires are fairly straight forward but buses are unbelievably complicated.
-Research led me to purchase a Guia T Bus Guide which explains things – maybe a bit too much information.
-The pocket-sized guide (also known as the “bus bible”) enables you to search by maps or streets for the best means of transport available between two points.
+Research led me to purchase a Guia T Bus Guide which provides maybe a bit too much information… The pocket-sized guide (also known as the “bus bible”) enables you to search by maps or streets for the best means of transport available between two points.

 Signage in Buenos Aires is poor and that’s putting it mildly.
 Most buildings don’t have visible numbers so finding your way around takes perseverance.
 All you need is the street and cross street(s) or block of numbers.